Outgoing SOAS Students

 If you undertake an Erasmus placement, you will receive formal academic recognition for your study period abroad.
 Undergraduates who successfully complete an Erasmus year abroad will be credited with four course units to count towards their overall degree requirements (in a way similar to how first year study is credited).
 However, actual marks achieved during the Erasmus placement will not be counted and students’ degree classification will be based on their final year marks (for further information, see your degree regulations).

 For research degree students, the placement period counts towards the overall registration period of the student’s degree.

 As indicated above, the Erasmus study placement period counts towards your degree.
 It is not an additional year or a year out, either in academic or funding terms.
 Undergraduate degree students must study courses that their department(s) and the relevant Associate Dean (Learning and Teaching) are prepared to accept as equivalent to (but not necessarily the same as) the four courses they would have studied at SOAS during that year.
 Where the curriculum determines that compulsory courses must be studied, equivalent courses must be studied during the placement.
 The Associate Dean will need to be satisfied that the non-standard syllabus will permit the student to undertake Year 3 courses in the SOAS syllabus on return.
 The student must supply a strong academic rationale for a variation from the normal Year 2 syllabus for his or her degree.

 Although you would expect to improve your language skills during an Erasmus placement, you will almost certainly need to have a working knowledge of the language in advance to enable you to study your degree subject(s) in that language.
 Your department(s) and Associate Dean will bear this in mind when considering your study proposal.
-Some European partner institutions do teach certain subjects in English (for example in Norway and the Netherlands) although this is not widespread.
+Some European partner institutions do teach certain subjects in English - see the Outbound Erasmus Institution subject areas attachment on this page.